Aimee Fuller

 Aimee Nicole E. Fuller (born 21 July 1991) is a British slopestyle snowboarder who represented Great Britain at the 2014 Winter Olympics and the 2018 Winter Olympics.

 Early life

-Fuller was born in Farnborough, in London, and grew up in nearby Keston.
+Fuller was born in Farnborough, and grew up in nearby Keston.
 She moved to Washington D.C., USA, in 2003 aged 12, attending the British School of Washington, but moved back to the UK at the age of 16 to live in Northern Ireland where she attended Sullivan Upper School in Holywood.